 Each client served should have a file documenting any and all services received.

-For all types of agencies, each client served should have a file documenting any and all services received, including but not limited to:
+Files should include documentation of any and all services received, including but not limited to:

 · Type of case (Domestic Violence, Homicide, etc.)

 · Communications (copies of letters, notes of conversations, etc.)

 · Activities provided to client, date and detail

 Certain types of agencies will also need to include the following, if applicable:

 · Safety Planning (safe place to wait, escort from car, etc.)